YanniTheDev/FriendRating/README.md

 ## What is Friend Rank?

-Friend Rank (FR) is how you rank against other people's FS in the pool of FS that I calculated for a session.
+Friend Rank (FR) is how much your individual FS fills up the TOTAL FS that I calculated from a session.

+## I'm confused... an example?

+Let's say